matrix-org/matrix-spec-proposals/proposals/2444-peeking-over-federation-peek-api.md

      much for today's federated architecture.

    * MSC1777 offers a solution for EDU transmission which this MSC does not, given we don't currently have any data flows for mirroring other servers' EDUs.

+ * Rather than attempting to maintain a local replica of peeked traffic, have the peeking server proxy any peek requests from the client-server API onto the target server, somehow.
+This couples room availability to the peeked server and means we don't have a local replica we can index or serve independently etc - and also means you could have problems deduplicating peeks between local clients.

 ## Future extensions